-Note: Dr. Rapport is not considering graduate student applicants as a major advisor for the 2021-2022 application cycle.
+Dr. Rapport is not considering applicants as a major advisor for the program start date of August 2023.

 Website: Children’s Learning Clinic